 If you’re not consistent, you’ll quickly fall behind, and your pipeline will dry up.
 Make a commitment to yourself to generate a certain number of new leads every week, and stick to it.

 Many real estate agents make the mistake of not having a system in place for generating and tracking leads.
 Without a system, it’s very difficult to generate consistent results.
 A good lead generation system should include a way to capture leads, a method for following up, and a system for tracking your progress.
+Additionally, Real Estate Agents can greatly benefit from construction scheduling software, as it allows them to keep track of construction timelines.

 If you don’t have a lead generation system in place, now is the time to create one.
 Having a system will help you be more efficient and effective in your lead-generation efforts.